PurritoBin/PurritoBin/README.md

 ### What PurritoBin provides
 - Auto slug generation and returning paste url.
 - Efficient limiting of paste size by cutting off requests at threshold, stopping network blockage.
+- Auto cleaning of pastes, depending on submission URL.
+  - Submit to domain.tld/{day,week,month}
+  - or submit to domain.tld/300 - for paste life of 300 minutes
 - Submission port for users to submit.
 - Tiny server to browse the pastes.
 It is optimized for small paste sizes.
 If accepting really large paste, it is recommended to not use this and instead use a dedicated web server, such as [httpd(8)](https://man.openbsd.org/httpd.8), [apache](https://httpd.apache.org/), [nginx](https://www.nginx.com/) or literally any other web server.
 - You can run it on an internal system so that it is accessible only by the people inside the network.

-### What PurritoBin does NOT provide (yet)
+### What PurritoBin does NOT provide
-- Auto cleaning of pastes
-  - It is possible to use a [cron](https://en.wikipedia.org/wiki/Cron) job to manage this.
 - Request throttling
   - Use a firewall, like [pf](https://www.openbsd.org/faq/pf/filter.html), [nftables](https://wiki.nftables.org/wiki-nftables/index.php/Main_Page) or **(god forbid)** [iptables](https://linux.die.net/man/8/iptables), to manage this, they are designed for exactly this kind of feature.